vmware/vic/docs/vic_installation/README.md

 # vSphere Integrated Containers Installation

-This book describes how to get up and running with vSphere Integrated Containers.
+*vSphere Integrated Containers Installation* provides information about how to install and configure VMware vSphere Integrated Containers Installation.

-Note that this book is a work in progress.
+**NOTE** this book is a work in progress.

+* For an introduction to vSphere Integrated Containers, see *vSphere Integrated Containers Overview*.
+* For information about how to perform day-to-day administration operations with vSphere Integrated Containers, see *vSphere Integrated Containers Installation Administration*.

+## Intended Audience

+This information is intended for anyone who wants to install, configure, and get started with using vSphere Integrated Containers.
+The information is written for experienced Windows or Linux system administrators who are familiar with virtual machine technology and datacenter operations.
+Knowledge of container technology is assumed.